josephadogeriopao/vital-records-generator/README.md

 ![Screenshot 1](assets/images/prod.png)

-The desktop app will reload if you make edits.\
-You will also see any lint errors in the developer tool console if enabled in main.ts (vital-records-generator/vital-records-generator/electron/main.ts).
+The standalone and installer version of app will be inside /dist directory.

 ```bash